Excel Add Months to Dates (Table of Contents)

 Now we will drag this format to the remaining Result cells (C3, C4) by clicking on Format Painter while we have selected cell C2 and then pasting the format to cells C3 and C4.

 So, we see that our results are in line with our expectations.
-Cell C2 evaluated to 5-15-2019, which is 12 months after the source date 5-15-2018.
-Similarly, cell C3 evaluated to 8-5-2018, which is 5 months before the source date 1-5-2019.
-Cell C4 evaluated to 2-15-2019, which is 240 months or 20 years after the source date 2-15-1999.
+Cell C2 was evaluated on 5-15-2019, 12 months after the source date of 5-15-2018.
+Similarly, cell C3 was evaluated on 8-5-2018, 5 months before the source date of 1-5-2019.
+Cell C4 was evaluated on 2-15-2019, 240 months or 20 years after the source date of 2-15-1999.

 Add Months to Dates in Excel – Example #3

-Figure out Retirement date from Birthdate
+Figure out Retirement date from Birthdate.

-Here we have taken 60 as the retirement age in years, and we multiply it by 12 to get the number of months to be added.
-Now in the first case, 60*12 gives us 720 months, which is to be added to the birth date, i.e. 8/11/1991.
+Here we have taken 60 as the retirement age in years, multiplying it by 12 to get the number of months to add.
+In the first case, 60*12 gives us 720 months, adding to the birth date, i.e., 8/11/1991.
 This gives us 8/11/2051.

 To calculate the years left until retirement, we use the YEARFRAC function

-In this case, the start date is today’s date, and our end date is the date of retirement in Column B (cells B2,B3).
+In this case, the start date is today’s date, and our end date is the retirement date in Column B (cells B2, B3).
 The Excel function TODAY() returns today’s date in date format.
 Hence we use TODAY() as the start date and the end date as the retirement date.

-After that, YEARFRAC gives us the difference in fractions, which in the first case is: 2/15/2019 (minus) 8/11/2051, i.e. 32 years and 5 months and 27 days or 32.455 years.
+After that, YEARFRAC gives us the difference in fractions, which in the first case is: 2/15/2019 (minus) 8/11/2051, i.e., 32 years and 5 months and 27 days or 32.455 years.

-In the example shown above, we have the source date, i.e. the birth dates defined in Column A (from cells A2 to A3).
+In the example above, we have the source date, i.e. the birth dates defined in Column A (from cells A2 to A3).
 We have the retirement date calculated in Column B (from cells B2 to B3), and finally, we have the number of years left until retirement calculated in Column C (from cells C2 to C3).

 Add Months to Dates in Excel – Example #4